User Case: How Do I Transfer Google Drive to G Suite?

 Step 1.
 Log in your personal account.

 Step 2.
-Select all files and folders under this cloud and click “Share” button.
+Select all files and folders under this cloud and click the “Share” button.

 Step 3.
-Enter your G Suite account as the recipient, assign permissions “Editor” to your G Suite account, then click “Send” button and wait for the process to complete.
+Enter your G Suite account as the recipient, assign permissions “Editor” to your G Suite account, then click the “Send” button and wait for the process to complete.

 Step 4.
 Log in your G Suite account and you will find these files and folders under “My Drive” of your account.

 Note: After selecting “Editor”, the ownership will be transferred to your G Suite company account and you cannot change the permissions anymore.

-Following these methods can be useful to these users whose data is not very large to migrate personal Google Drive to G Suite.
+Following these methods can be useful to these users whose data is not very large to migrate personal Google Drive to Google Workspace.
 If the data size is very large, then it would take a lot of time to complete the migration process.

-When using the method 1, the time that needs to download files is based on your Internet connection and you cannot close the page until the process is done.
-You cannot change the share settings after using the method 2.
+When using method 1, the time that needs to download files is based on your Internet connection and you cannot close the page until the process is done.
+You cannot change the share settings after using method 2.
 To avoid such a situation, here we will offer a popular way for you to help you transfer between Google Drive to G Suite to overcome the limitations of the traditional ways.

 Method 3.
 Migrate Google Drive to G Suite with MultCloud

 MultCloud, a free multiple cloud storage manager which aims at transferring files from one cloud to other clouds from one platform without downloading and uploading, could be a useful tool to help you achieve your demand.

-Currently, MultCloud supports more than 30 clouds including G Suite, Dropbox for Business, OneDrive for Business, OneDrive, Dropbox, Google Drive, etc. With the help of MultCloud, you can complete your task with ease.
-Following parts will guide you step by step to achieve personal Google Drive to G Suite migration.
+Currently, MultCloud supports more than 30 clouds including Google Workspace, Dropbox for Business, OneDrive for Business, OneDrive, Dropbox, Google Drive, etc. With the help of MultCloud, you can complete your task with ease.
+The following parts will guide you step by step to achieve personal Google Drive to G Suite migration.

 Step 1.
 Create One MultCloud Account

 Before performing the operation, it’s necessary to have one MultCloud account.
-You may need to create it or click “Try without signing up” option to get one temp account to have a try.
+You may need to create it or click the “Try without signing up” option to get one temp account to have a try.